syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steps.md

 ## Validation

-Setting the `isValid` property to true for valid completion otherwise, set it to false.
-Indicates whether a step has met its required criteria.
-The default value is `false`.
+You can toggle the `isValid` property based on the application logic to success or error states.
+If the current step is invalid, it prevents the user from moving on to the next one.
+The default value is `null`.

+> Based on the stepper `stepType` the validation icons will be displayed either in the step indicator or as part of the step label/text.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}